 The vast majority of reactive power is procured through the Obligatory Reactive Power Service, a Part 1 System Ancillary Service, or through localised constraint management actions and tenders.
-A wider review of Reactive Power will be undertaken, likely from 2021, once learnings from a series of ongoing projects are understood.
-These projects include Power Potential (accessing dynamic voltage support from embedded providers), NOA Pathfinder tenders (identifying alternatives to network asset investment) and network boundary transfer discussions with the DNOs.
-We are developing and pursuing other options for reactive power procurements which are implementing learnings from Pathfinders, Power Potentual, Voltage industry RFI and Reactive Market Reform.
-We have started an innovation project to review the ORPS payment methodology, which may result in different default payment rates; we are working with NGED to further test reactive power provision from DER; we are accessing more reactive power capability through Commercial Service Agreements; and we are developing the pathfinder projects into new reactive power markets in multiple timescale's.
+We are developing and pursuing other options for reactive power procurements which are implementing learnings from Pathfinders, Power Potential, Voltage industry RFI and Reactive Market Reform.

+• We have started an innovation project to review the ORPS payment methodology, which may result in different default payment rates; we are working with NGED to further test reactive power provision from DER; we are accessing more reactive power capability through Commercial Service Agreements; and we are developing the pathfinder projects into new reactive power markets in multiple timescale's.
 You can find more detail about reactive power on our website at www.nationalgrideso.com.
 Look under Balancing services, then Reactive power services

-Voltage Network Services Procurement - (formerly Voltage Pathfinder)

-Where longer term reactive power needs are identified, ESO may run tenders to procure capability from either new build assets or additional capability from existing assets to ensure compliant operation of the network and/or reduce costs to manage system voltage.
+Voltage Network Services Procurement - (formerly Voltage Pathfinder) Where longer term reactive power needs are identified, ESO may run tenders to procure capability to ensure compliant operation of the network and/or reduce costs to manage system voltage.
 The location of need and duration of contracts will be determined by technical studies carried out by the ESO.